Joeccp/SBA/README.md

 This project is solely done by **Joe Chau**.

-This project is done WITHOUT any help of generative artificial intelligence such as ChatGPT and GitHub Copilot.
+This project is done WITHOUT any help of generative artificial intelligence such as ChatGPT or GitHub Copilot.

 ---